17g01acs028/Login-and-signup/README.md

 # Login-and-signup
-Simple login and signup Page
+Simple login and signup Page created using html css and Javascript